mebobby2/seven_concurrency_models/README.md

 * *lein repl* - to open the REPL
 * *(load-file "FunctionalProgramming/sum.clj")* - to load a clojure file from inside the REPL.
 The path is relative from the directory where the REPL is started
 * *lein new project_name* - generate a new clojure project
+* *lein run* - run the project.
+Will automatically pull down the dependencies inside project.clj and run the main file specified in project.clj as well

 ### Creating Standalone Java Applications with Leiningen
 1. Specify the *aot* and *main* attributes in project.clj